Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-ServiceNow.md

 | **Requirements** | Bidirectional (ServiceNow <-> Spira) | One-Way (ServiceNow -> Spira Only) |
 | **Attachments** | Bidirectional (Synced on Creation Only) | *(Not Synced on Updates)* |

+!!! info "Synchronization Notes"

-> ⚠️ **Note on Field Updates:** While new records can originate from either platform, the integration service tracks on-going field changes exclusively from **ServiceNow into Spira**.
+    **Field Updates:** While new records can originate from either platform, the integration service tracks on-going field changes exclusively from **ServiceNow into Spira**.
 Modifications made to an item inside Spira after its initial creation will not sync back to ServiceNow.

->
-> 👥 **Note on User Synchronization:** Tracking and mapping user assignments depends on your configured **Auto-Map Users** toggle:
+    **Note on User Synchronization:** Tracking and mapping user assignments depends on your configured **Auto-Map Users** toggle:

-> - **Auto-Map Users = yes:** Automatically maps users one-to-one by checking and pairing matching First and Last Names across platforms.
+     - **Auto-Map Users = yes:** Automatically maps users one-to-one by checking and pairing matching First and Last Names across platforms.
-> - **Auto-Map Users = no:** Requires manual configuration.
+     - **Auto-Map Users = no:** Requires manual configuration.
 Administrators must go to *Administration > Users > View Edit Users*, choose the target user's profile, navigate to the *Data Mapping* tab, and enter the exact **First and Last Name** of the user as it appears in ServiceNow into the **ServiceNow Data Sync ID** field.

 ## Configuring the Integration Service